Pete Ricketts: Cannabis

-Ricketts opposes legalization of medicinal cannabis.
-In 2019, he said that its "medicinal value has not been tested", and cited studies suggesting that cannabis adversely affects brain functions.
+Ricketts opposes legalization of medical cannabis.
+In 2019, he said that its "medicinal value has not been tested" and cited studies suggesting that cannabis adversely affects brain functions.
 He also pointed to overdoses of the synthetic cannabinoid K2 as a "reminder of how dangerous cannabis can be".
-In 2021, while the Nebraska legislature was contemplating legalizing medical cannabis, he claimed, "If you legalize marijuana, you’re gonna kill your kids.
-That’s what the data shows from around the country."
+In 2021, while the Nebraska legislature was contemplating legalizing medical cannabis, he said, "If you legalize marijuana, you're gonna kill your kids.
+That's what the data shows from around the country."

 Environment

 Ricketts opposed the Obama administration's Clean Power Plan to reduce greenhouse gas emissions.
 He supported the Keystone XL Pipeline, saying it would "create jobs here in Nebraska, lots of tax revenues here in Nebraska, of course help us become less dependent on foreign oil."

 In 2021, Ricketts said he opposed a proposal by President Joe Biden to preserve 30% of the nation's land and water by 2030, calling it a "radical climate agenda."

+In the Senate, Ricketts serves on the Senate Committee on Environment and Public Works.
+He has been a vocal critic of what he calls "detached from reality" mandates from the Biden administration.
+Ricketts has also opposed Biden's efforts to expand the definition of the Waters of the U.S. rule and has opposed "new proposed vehicle emissions regulations, which were designed to increase sales of electric vehicles."